aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 ```
 // Represents a single file containing information from the downward API
 type DownwardAPIVolumeFile struct {
      // Required: Path is  the relative path name of the file to be created.
-Must not be absolute or contain the '..' path.
-Must be utf-8 encoded.
-The first item of the relative path must not start with '..'
      Path string `json:"path"`
-     // Required: Selects a field of the pod: only annotations, labels, name and  namespace are supported.
+     // Selects a field of the pod: only annotations, labels, name and  namespace are supported.
-     FieldRef ObjectFieldSelector `json:"fieldRef"`
+     FieldRef *ObjectFieldSelector `json:"fieldRef, omitempty"`
-     // Required: Selects a field of the container: only resources limits and requests (cpu, memory) are supported.
+     // Selects a field of the container: only resources limits and requests
+     // (cpu, memory) are currently supported.
-     ContainerFieldRef ObjectFieldSelector `json:"containerFieldRef,omitempty"`
+     ContainerFieldRef *ObjectFieldSelector `json:"containerFieldRef,omitempty"`
 }